 Removal of Eggs: A model developed by Zador et al. (2006) was used to simulate the effects of this alternative on the total number of eggs laid, number of eggs harvested, and number of eggs hatched at South Marble Island (Table 4-2).
-The model assumes that the first harvest occurs on the 5th day following the onset of laying with a second harvest on the 14th day following the onset of laying (9 days following the first harvest).
+The model assumes that the first harvest occurs on June 5 with a second harvest on June 14.
 The model allows for random predation in addition to the two harvest events.
-The model predicts a range of outcomes due to random predation and random laying dates generated by the model; data presented here represent the average value for that outcome.
-Outputs from this model were extrapolated to other glaucouswinged gull nesting areas to calculate eggs laid, eggs harvested, and eggs hatched for each site to estimate the effects of this alternative on hatching success.
+Data from this model were extrapolated to other glaucous-winged gull nesting areas to calculate eggs laid, eggs harvested, and eggs hatched for each site to estimate the effects of this alternative on hatching success.

-For example, if harvest were to occur at the five currently most productive sites, South Marble Island, Lone Island, Geikie Rock, Boulder Island, and the north shore of Muir Inlet approximately 444 eggs could be harvested on the two harvest days combined if all nests were located and harvested from (an unlikely scenario).
-The model predicts that gulls would lay a total of 2,183 eggs compared to 2,008 eggs in Alternative 1 (No Action) (175 more eggs) at these five sites including eggs laid as first clutches and those laid to replace harvested eggs.
-Of the 2,183 eggs laid; 914 are predicted to hatch (42%) compared to 982 of 2,008 (49%) in Alternative 1 (No Action) (68 fewer eggs hatched).
-An additional 100 eggs in other gull nesting areas not subject to harvest would yield approximately 49 chicks.
+For example, if harvest were to occur at the four currently most productive sites, South Marble Island, Lone Island, Geikie Rock and Boulder Island, approximately 856 eggs could be harvested on the two harvest days combined if all nests were located and harvested from (an unlikely scenario).
+The model predicts that gulls would lay a total of 2,296 eggs compared to 1,886 eggs in Alternative 1 (No Action) (410 more eggs) at these four sites including eggs laid as first clutches and those laid to replace harvested eggs.
+Of the 2,296 eggs laid, 1,440 would remain after harvest; 744 (52%) are predicted to hatch compared to 1,068 in Alternative 1 (No Action).
+An additional 270 eggs in other gull nesting areas not subject to harvest would yield approximately 210 chicks.

-In summary, the model predicts that this alternative would yield approximately 444 eggs to harvesters, 963 eggs would hatch throughout Glacier Bay, female gulls would lay approximately 175 more eggs than in Action 1 (No Action), and approximately 68 fewer chicks (7% fewer across five sites; 6% fewer across Glacier Bay) would be hatched than in Action 1 (No Action).
-However, as the model assumes that all nests in colonies would be harvested from, an unlikely scenario as some nests are inaccessible or difficult to locate (between 10 and 50% depending on weather and distribution of seal lions at South Marble Island) and because some traditional harvesters would leave nests with three or four eggs undisturbed, this number slightly overstates the impact to gull reproduction.
-This alternative is expected to have a minor effect on the reproduction of glaucous-winged gulls as 6 percent fewer chicks would be hatched throughout a broader area in Glacier Bay.
+In summary, the model predicts that this alternative would yield approximately 856 eggs to harvesters, 954 eggs would hatch throughout Glacier Bay, female gulls would lay approximately 410 more eggs than in Action 1 (No Action), and approximately 267 fewer chicks would be hatched than in Action 1 (No Action).
+The model predicts that 22 peercent fewer chicks would be hatched across all nesting areas in this alternative.
+However, as the model assumes that all nests in colonies would be harvested from, an unlikely scenario as some nests are inaccessible or difficult to locate, this number slightly overstates the impact to gull reproduction.
+This alternative is expected to have minor to moderate effects on the reproduction of glaucous-winged gulls as nesting colonies would be subject to human disturbance twice during the breeding season and fewer chicks would be hatched throughout a broader area in Glacier Bay.

-Physiological Stress to Adults: The model predicts that female gulls would relay approximately 175 more eggs in this alternative than in Alternative 1 (No Action).
+Physiological Stress to Adults: The model predicts that female gulls would relay approximately 410 more eggs in this alternative than in Alternative 1 (No Action).
 Females parenting nests from which eggs are harvested would likely exhibit decreased corticosterone levels, an adaptation to the stress caused by disturbance and/or relaying.
 The specific effects of this physiological change are not known; however, adult fitness would not be expected to diminish as a result.

 Loss of Eggs or Chicks Due to Human Disturbance: This alternative would result in a small amount of human disturbance within the breeding colony.
-However, because harvesters would remain in the colonies for a short period of time during each visit, effects are expected to be minimal.
+However, because harvesters would remain in the colonies for a short period of time during each trip, effects are expected to be minimal.